DanialBeg/DanialBeg/README.md

 ### Hello! 👋

-I'm currently working as a Software Engineer at BAE Systems focusing on AI/ML initiatives.
+I'm currently working as a Machine Learning Engineer @ Latham & Watkins.

 I graduated with a Master's of Computer Science from the University of California, Irvine in 2023.